caarmen/network-monitor/awt-datatransfer-minimal/README.md

 }
 ```
 Note, this is only needed for a debug configuration.
 In the release configuration,
-these java.awt.datatransfer.* classes will have their package names changed by
+these java.awt.datatransfer.* classes will have their package name changed by
 proguard.

 Second option: let proguard repackage these classes for both debug and release build types: